darkangel-ua/hammer/README.md

 with one-liner:

     use-project /hammer : ./hammer ;

-This will create global target alias */hammer* that needs to be somewhere defined because all build script references different part of hammer sources using global references like */hammer/core* or */hammer/parser*
+This will create global target alias */hammer* that needs to be somewhere defined because all build scripts references different part of hammer sources using global references like */hammer/core* or */hammer/parser*